Florida High-Speed Corridor

-The Florida High-Speed Corridor is a canceled high-speed rail project in the U.S. state of Florida.
+The Florida High-Speed Corridor is a canceled once-publicly funded high-speed rail project in the U.S. state of Florida reestablished as private enterprise.
 Initial service would have run between the cities of Tampa and Orlando, with plans to then extend service to South Florida, terminating in Miami.
 Trains with a top speed of 168 mph to 186 mph would run on dedicated rail lines alongside the state's existing highway network.

 Construction of the line was slated to begin in 2011, with the initial Tampa-Orlando phase completed by 2014.
 On February 16, 2011, Florida Governor Rick Scott formally announced that he would be rejecting federal funds to construct the high-speed railway, thereby killing the Florida High-Speed Rail project.
 Governor Scott said the project would be "far too costly to taxpayers" and that "the risk[s] far outweigh the benefits".

 In the wake of the project's cancellation, a private sector express passenger service running across much of the proposed route has been proposed by All Aboard Florida, now known as Brightline.
-This service began operations on January 13, 2018 running passenger trains between West Palm Beach and Miami.
-Its Orlando extension will begin carrying passengers in 2023.
+This service began operations in 2018 and now runs passenger trains between Orlando and Miami.
 Its extension from Orlando to Tampa is in the early planning stages and has yet to be fully funded.

 Proposal

-After the original federal proposal in the 1960s, U.S. federal and state governments revisited the idea of fast trains from time to time.
-The Passenger Railroad Rebuilding Act of 1980 led to funding of high-speed corridor studies in 1984.
+After the original federal proposal in the 1960s, U.S. federal and state governments revisited the idea of fast trains occasionally.
+The Passenger Railroad Rebuilding Act of 1980 led to the funding of high-speed corridor studies in 1984.
 Private-sector consortia intending to build high-speed lines were created in Florida, Ohio, Texas, California, and Nevada.
 Maglev trains became a new field of interest.
-They were officially added to the definition of "railroad" in 1988, and were studied repeatedly.
-Five high-speed corridors were officially endorsed in October 1992 following passage of the Intermodal Surface Transportation Efficiency Act of 1991.
+They were officially added to the definition of "railroad" in 1988 and were studied repeatedly.
+Five high-speed corridors were officially endorsed in October 1992 following the passage of the Intermodal Surface Transportation Efficiency Act of 1991.
 TEA-21 and other legislation continued to be passed with mentions of high-speed rail, but lacking funding or real direction.